-Here are the main types of POV you'll encounter:
+Here are the main types of POVs in writing you’ll encounter:

-- First person uses “I” and “we” — putting readers directly in the narrator’s shoes.
+- First person uses “I” and “we,” pulling readers directly into the narrator’s head.

-- Second person uses “you” — a more unusual approach, but powerful when used well.
+- Second person uses “you,” which is rare but powerful when done well.

-- Omniscient allows the narrator to share information from multiple characters.
+- Omniscient lets the narrator reveal information from multiple perspectives.

-- Fourth person uses broader, more abstract pronouns like “one,” “someone,” or “anyone.”
+- Fourth person leans on broader, more abstract pronouns like “one,” “someone,” or “anyone.”

 What is Point of View?

-Point of view (POV) is the position from which a story is told: the narrator’s perspective on the events unfolding.
-It’s how the writer decides who’s speaking and who’s listening.
+Point of view (POV) is the angle from which your story is told: the narrator’s position in relation to the events on the page.
+It decides who’s speaking, what they know, and how they choose to tell it.

-Choosing a clear point of view is one of the most important decisions you’ll make.
-It affects how readers connect with your characters, how much information they receive, and how they interpret what’s happening on the page.
-The right POV shapes how the story feels.
+Picking the right point of view is one of the most important choices you’ll make when writing a POV story.
+It shapes how readers connect with your characters, how much information they’re given, and how they interpret every twist and turn.

 Why is Point of View Important?

-The key is picking a POV that fits your story and sticking with it.
+The key is simple: choose the POV that serves your characters and story best… and stick with it.

 Tool to Understanding Point of Views Within Your Writing